The One Boutique Consultancy Metric That Tells It All

 It can be a highly useful data point when optimising resource allocation, streamlining operations, improving service design, and ultimately enhancing the profitability of boutique consultancies.

 The power of the Rev/FTE ratio is hidden in the trend analysis.
-While there are valuable insights that boutique consultancy owners can derive from stand-alone Rev/FTE measurements for each month, when it comes to analysing business growth and opportunities, it’s the trend that consultancy owners and leaders should be paying close attention to.
+While boutique consultancy owners can derive valuable insights from stand-alone Rev/FTE measurements for each month, when analysing business growth and opportunities, consultancy owners and leaders should pay close attention to the Rev/FTE trend over a 24-36 month trailing period.

-Why analyse based on a 36-month trailing basis?
-Because improving the metric is not easy.
+Why analyse based on a 24-36-month trailing basis?
+Improving the metric is not easy.
 It takes time to move the needle.
-New automation and standardisation processes, for example, that a boutique consultancy puts in place take time to be adopted and properly utilised by all team members, not to mention these processes may require a few rounds of optimisation.
+New automation and standardisation processes, for example, that a boutique consultancy implements take time to be adopted and properly utilised by all team members, not to mention that these processes may require a few rounds of optimisation.

 Recommended reading: The 12 Characteristics of a High-Performing Boutique Consultancy